TheGammelgalopper/TheGammelgalopper.github.io/about.md

 permalink: /about/
 ---

-Mechanical Engineer who is interested in all sorts of stuff!
+I am a Mechanical Engineer who is interested in all sorts of stuff!
 Mostly Server Hardware and sophisticated "home" networks.
 (It's only fun, when it screams at you!)

 ### More Information